psathyrella/partis/manual.md

 ### Installation

-There are two ways to install partis: either with Docker, or installing each dependency from scratch.
+There are two ways to install the dependencies required by partis: either with Docker, or by installing each dependency from scratch.

-Docker is nice because it installs specific versions of each dependency into a controlled environment, so you're less likely to run into issues during installation.
+[Using Docker](#installation-with-docker) is nice because it installs specific versions of each dependency into a controlled environment, so you're less likely to run into issues during installation.
 Docker is annoying once you have it installed, however, because you have to learn (a little) about how Docker works, because using a multi-machine batch system will be difficult (or impossible), and because Docker breaks some standard keyboard shortcuts.

-Installing without Docker means you'll need to have some familiarity software installion on your machine, and it's more likely to involve some work to arrive at compatible dependency versions, but once installed it'll be easier to use.
+Installing [without Docker](installation-from-scratch), on the other hand,  means you'll need to have some familiarity with software installion on your system, and it's more likely to involve some work to arrive at compatible dependency versions.
+But, once installed, it'll be easier to use.
-The closer your system is to the platform we develop on (Ubuntu, 16.04 as of 2017) the easier this will be, although people generally have little diffulty installing on other Unix-like systems (e.g. RHEL variants and macOS).
+The closer your system is to the platform we develop on (Ubuntu, 16.04 as of 2017) the easier this will be, although people generally have little difficulty installing on other Unix-like systems (e.g. RHEL variants and macOS).

-Whichever method of dependency installation you choose, once you've got all the necessary things on your system, you can proceed to clone the partis repository and compile:
+Whichever method of dependency installation you choose (each is describe below), once you've got all the necessary things on your system, you can proceed to clone the partis repository and compile:

 ```
 git clone git@github.com:psathyrella/partis